adityaponnada/adityaponnada.github.io/_pages/about.md

 Updates
 ------

+**Sep 2026** 🎓 Chairing ACM IUI doctoral consortium.
+Our call for proposals is now [live](https://iui.acm.org/2027/call-for-doctoral-consortium/).
+Deadline is Oct 19, 2026.
+Send in your best work in progress and get feedback from experts!

+**Aug 2026** ⌚ Presented microEMA research at a panel focused on reducing response burden in longitudinal data collection, as part of the Society for Ambulatory Assessment ([SAA](https://ambulatory-assessment.org/) 2026 conference in Vienna, Austria

+**April 2026** 📌 Gave a seminar talk at Georgia Tech on "Modeling User Preferences using Explicit and Implicit Signals," hosted by [Prof. Andrea Parker](https://faculty.cc.gatech.edu/~andrea/)

-**Jan, 2026** 💡 Our paper titled "Semantically Enriching Personal Mobility Data using OpenStreetMap: A Case Study using Smartphone Users’ Frequently Visited Places" is accepted at the [Journal of Location-based Services](https://www.tandfonline.com/doi/full/10.1080/17489725.2025.2609927#abstract).
+**Jan, 2026** 💡 Our paper titled "Semantically Enriching Personal Mobility Data using OpenStreetMap: A Case Study using Smartphone Users’ Frequently Visited Places" has been accepted by the [Journal of Location-based Services](https://www.tandfonline.com/doi/full/10.1080/17489725.2025.2609927#abstract).

 **Nov, 2025** 🥇 Presented our personalized experience sampling approach at [QuantUXCOn 2025](https://www.quantuxcon.org/quant-ux-con/quant-ux-con-2025).
 Jixin Li led the presentation.